 Please also the DNA- and RNA-seq library prep information as well as this page on library requirements .

-The DNA Technologies and Expression Analysis Cores of the Genome Center operate one HiSeq4000, one HiSeq2500, and three MiSeqs.
+The DNA Technologies and Expression Analysis Cores of the Genome Center operate one HiSeq 4000, one Nextseq, and three MiSeqs.
+We are also sequencing on the NovaSeq 6000.

 Steps involved in a Illumina sequencing experiment can be broken down into a series of experimental manipulations, instrument runs, and data analyses.
 These steps include creation of a sequencing library, seeding and preparation of the flow cell on the Illumina C-bot, sequencing by synthesis, and bioinformatics.